At a glance

 Clothes dryers are big energy users.
 Drying a load of washing in an electric dryer generates more than 3 kilograms of greenhouse gas.
-Use the sun (or a clothes rack) whenever you can - it's the most environmentally friendly dryer of all.
+Use the sun (or a clothes rack) whenever you can—it's the most environmentally friendly dryer of all—and it's free.

 If you're using a machine, there are some simple things you can do to save energy: